watchly/docs/docs/data-shippers/logstash.md

 Logstash is an open source log aggregation and transformation tool and server-side data processing pipeline that ingests data from a multitude of sources simultaneously.
 With Logstash, you can transforms your data, and send it directly to **Axiom**.

-You can use Logstash to collect, parse, and store logs for future use on **Axiom**.
+You can use Logstash to collect, parse, and store logs for future use on Axiom.

 Logstash works as a Data pipeline tool with Axiom, where from one end the data is input from your servers and system and from the other end **Axiom** takes out the data and converts it into useful information.